Thrilled? You should, as there is a lot to explore.

-Truth be told, I would not do only a day trip from Paris to Mont Saint Michel.
+BUT: Truth be told, I would not do only a day trip from Paris to Mont Saint Michel.

 It is almost a 4 hours journey by train.

 My best tip: Stay here for one night, and enjoy the scenery.
-It would be too far in my opinion to come here only for a day.
+It would be too far, in my opinion, to come here only for a day.